 During the project, lessons learned may be documented as part of issue resolution.
 During the CLOSE and ACHIEVE phase, a broader audience should be contacted for lessons learned and these (as well as those related to project issues) should be documented in a manner consistent with the lessons learned guidance.

 The project manager archives all documentation in a secure, long-term repository of data, documents, configuration or other information.
 Archives are typically stored on secure, long-term media in accordance with applicable document and media retention policies and rules.
-The project repository may be retained in Workfront or your agency’s project management software.
+The project repository may be retained in Workfront or agency project management software.